Best Roulette Strategies: Learn Betting Systems, Odds & Smart Play Tips

 Parlay Strategy

 The parlay strategy in roulette is the opposite of the Martingale, making it the same as the reverse Martingale.
-This system aims to take advantage of winning streaks by doubling down after every win, before eventually collecting your profits and starting the sequence over again.
+This system aims to capitalize on winning streaks by doubling down after every win, before eventually collecting your profits and starting the sequence over again.

 When you play roulette games online, you never have to worry about the ugly triple-zero wheel and its 7.69% casino edge plaguing retail casinos across the country.
 Online roulette offers single-zero variations like European and French Roulette, unique variants with bonuses and side bets, and live dealer games with real croupiers spinning the wheel.